 - Lubricate the chains and cables on your bicycle: Before putting your bicycle into storage, lubricate the moving parts.
 Lubricating a bicycle not only prevents corrosion, it also protects moving parts form excessive wear and tear.

 - Inflate the tires or use bike hooks: If the bicycle will be stored on the ground, inflate the bike tires to full.
 If the bike tires lose air throughout the winter, it is possible for flat spots to form on the tires.
 Keeping the bicycle tires inflated will help to prevent flat spots.
 Another way to prevent flat spots is to install bicycle hooks to hang your bike.

 - Keep your bicycle covered: Throughout the long winter, dust will settle on your bicycle if left uncovered.
 Over time, this dust can actually damage the moving parts of the bicycle.
 In order to prevent this from happening, cover your bicycle during storage.

 Use a Climate Controlled Storage Unit for Bicycle Storage

 When storing a sensitive item such as a bicycle, it is essential to avoid storing it in your basement, garage or attic.
 These locations are prone to fluctuations in temperature which can cause damage to the bicycle.
 And let’s face it, when you remove these areas as storage options, who has endless storage space in their apartment or house for storing a bicycle?

 A climate controlled storage unit with Spaces Self Storage is the perfect location for storing a bicycle.
-Spaces Self Storage has storage facilities in downtown Toronto on both Eastern Avenue and Dupont Street with 5×5, 5×10 and 10×10 storage units available for rent.
+Spaces Self Storage has storage facility in downtown Toronto on Eastern Avenue with 5×5, 5×10 and 10×10 storage units available for rent.
 Rent a storage unit with Spaces Self Storage to store your bicycle and other seasonal items!